SatyakiDe2019/Dnpr/README.md

 ------------------------------------------------------------------------------------------

 > Bug Fix: Let me know - if you face any bug.
 This is first release.
+>
+> Fixed: Partition By Bug!
+>
+> Notification: Distinct will only work simple JSON payload.
+We're working on to bring the
+> same feature for complex JSON as well.
+>
 > Dependancy Package: You need to install followig packages in order to run this package -
 >
 >                     pip install pandas